 When viewed as a cross-section from above, the spinal cord consists of a butterfly-shaped (or thick H-shaped) region of gray matter that sits in the middle of the white matter.

 The gray matter, which is primarily composed of nerve cell bodies, has two regions on each side (or butterfly wing) within the cervical spine’s region of the spinal cord:

 - Anterior (ventral) horn.
-This front section of the gray matter region connects with the ventral nerve root and sends motor signals to control muscles, such as in the neck, shoulder, arm, hand, or elsewhere.
+This front section of the gray matter region connects with the anterior nerve root and sends motor signals to control muscles, such as in the neck, shoulder, arm, hand, or elsewhere.

 White matter consists of axons covered in myelin (which are comprised of proteins and lipids that help protect the axons and facilitate the transmission of nerve signals).
 Collections of axons are called tracts.
 Some spinal tracts carry sensory signals up toward the brain, whereas others carry motor signals down toward muscles to control the body.